feralbughunter/Ferocious-bugs/README.md

 * Broken logic - Events happening out of order or not at all.

 ### Severity
 Summarizes how much the bug breaks the game, breaks immersion or how visible it is.

+Options:
+* High
+* Medium
+* Low

 ### Bug Status
 * fixed - Bug has been fixed in a newer version